 Note: A special Inner Line Permit (ILP) is required from the Forest Department.

-8. Grand Island — The Place to dive and fish
+8. Grand Island – Adore Water Sports To The Fullest

 The best place for diving and snorkeling near Goa is the Grand Island.
 It is famous for its exceptional scuba diving sites.
 The exquisite beauty and unlittered beaches will add to your experience.